-Obje ctives Cont rols 01 To ensure adequate separation between dwellings for acoustic and visual privacy.
-C1 Where a development involves two or more separate buildings the minimum distance between windows facing each other is: ~~~~~ a) 6m between non-habitable rooms; b) 9m between habitable and non-habitable rooms; and c) 12m between habitable rooms. to Refer to Figure 4.
-2 03 To ensure adequate acoustic privacy for occupants and neighbours.
-To encourage building design, C2 The building is sited and designed to minimise the transmission of external noise to other buildings on the site and on adjacent land.
-05 construction and use of materials that on aujacent tanu. minimise conflicts between commercial and residential uses.
+Objectives Controls 01 To ensure adequate separation between dwellings for acoustic and visual privacy.
+C1 Where a development involves two or more separate buildings the minimum distance between windows facing each other is: i a) 6m between non-habitable rooms; b) 9m between habitable and non-habitable rooms; and ( c) 12m between habitable rooms.
+Refer to Figure 4.
+02 To ensure adequate acoustic privacy for occupants and neighbours.
+C2 The building is sited and designed to minimise the transmission of external noise to other buildings on the site and 03 To encourage building design, construction and use of materials that on adjacent land. minimise conflicts between commercial and residential uses.
 C3 The internal layout of rooms, courtyards, terraces and balconies, the use of openings, screens and blade walls, and choice of materials, is designed to

-Objectives Controls minimise the transmission of noise externally.
+Obje ctives Cont rols minimise the transmission of noise externally.
 C4 The bedroom areas are separated, by way of barriers or distance, from on-site noise sources such as active recreation areas, car parks, vehicle access-ways and service equipment areas.
-C5 Noise impact associated with gools delivery and garbage collection particularly early morning, is minimised.
-C6 For a restaurant or cafe, the design and operation minimises the impact of noise associated with late night operation on nearby residents.
+C5 Noise impact associated with goods delivery and garbage collection, particularly early morning, is minimised.
+C6 For a restaurant or café, the design and operation minimises the impact of noise associated with late night operation on nearby residents.
 C7 A rear courtyard is only permitted for restaurant or café use if Council is satisfied that the use and hours of operation will not a have an unreasonable impact on residential amenity.
 Note: Council may require a Noise Impact Assessment as part of the development application.
 04 To ensure adequate visual privacy for occupants and neighbours.
-C8 Views to adjacent private open space are protected and screened consistent with Figure 5 below. ed by MDCP 22 C9 Visual privacy is protected by providing adequate distance between opposite windows of neighbouring dwellings where a direct view is not restricted by screening or planting. led by C10 Windows and balconies of upper level dwellings are designed to prevent overlooking of the private open space of any lower level dwellings directly below, and within, the same development.
-C11 Balconies are located and designed to provide privacy for occupants of the building when viewed from the street or nearby public space.
+C8 Views to adjacent private open space are protected and screened consistent with Figure 5 below.
+C9 Visual privacy is protected by providing adequate distance between opposite windows of neighbouring dwellings where a direct view is not restricted by screening or planting.
+C10 Windows and balconies of upper level dwellings are designed to prevent overlooking of the private open space of any lower level dwellings directly below, and within, the same development.
+C11 Balconies are located and designed to provide privacy for occupants of the

-FIGURE 4 Minimum distances for visual and acoustic privacy in mixed use centres
+Objectives Controls building when viewed from the street or nearby public space.

-Source: AMCORD, 1995
+FIGURE 4 Minimum distances for visual and acoustic privacy in mixed use centres Source: AMCORD, 1995